tekrog/TribesToBlender/README.md

 Currently, .DTS and .DIS files are supported for import, these are the static and animated meshes and BSP meshes used by Tribes.

-.DIS model support added courtesy of [Jobo's Tribes-OBJ-to-DIS-Converter](https://github.com/jcmolnar/Tribes-OBJ-to-DIS-Converter).
+.DIS model support added courtesy of [Jobo's DIS to OBJ converter](https://github.com/jcmolnar/Tribes-DIS-to-OBJ).

 # Installation
 In GitHub go to Code > Download as .zip